byuweb/byu_theme_drupal/README.txt

 Getting Started:
 --------------------

 This theme requires PHP version 5.4 or higher.
+It is highly encouraged that you have the jQuery Update module so you can have a recent version of jQuery.

 Please see our full documentation here: https://theme-dev.byu.edu/templates/drupal-components
 - Downloading: Theme, SCSS Modules (Prepro & Sassy), and Library (PHPSass)